Pages

 set metric-type [type-1 | type-2 | internal | external] sets the metric type for the destination routing protocol.

-set interface <interface-id> indicates where to sent output packets that pass a match clause of a route map for policy routing.
+set interface <interface-id> sets the exit interface for packets that pass a match clause of a route map for policy routing.

-set ip default next-hop <ip-address> indicates where to send output packets that pass a match clause of a route map for policy routing and for which the Cisco IOS software has no explicit route to the destination.
+set ip default next-hop <ip-address> sets the next hop for packets that pass a match clause of a route map for policy routing and for which the Cisco IOS software has no explicit route to the destination.

 set ip default next-hop verify-availability Forces the router to check the CDP database to determine if an entry is available for the next hop that is specified by the set ip default next-hop command.
 This command is used to prevent traffic from being "blackholed" if the configured next hop becomes unavailable.